jdillard/personal-site/source/_posts/2025-05-03-deploy-docs-as-code-at-scale.md

 On every relevant push:

-   * Build the docs
+   1. Build the docs
-   * Deploy them to **/{group}/{branch}/{githash}/**
+   2. Deploy them to **/{group}/{branch}/{githash}/**
-   * After the deploy is successful, update the git hash that is stored in the `HEAD` file located at **/{group}/{branch}/HEAD**
+   3. After the deploy is successful, update the git hash that is stored in the `HEAD` file located at **/{group}/{branch}/HEAD**

 {: {{site.data.css.info-box}} }
-> **Note:** This deployment strategy has the advantage of an instant switch over of the content to the laster version, with the added safety on waiting until the full deploy is completed successfully before switching over to it.
+> **Note:** This deployment strategy offers two main benefits: an instant switchover to the latest content, and a safety mechanism that ensures the transition only happens after a successful deployment.
 >
-> It also allows users to reference a specific git hash, which can cbe useful if the latest version of the docs breaks and a previous version needs to be available in the interim, a user needs to confirm something in the docs for a specific hash for any reason (a nightly build for example), or to help troubleshooting an issue with the docs platform itself.
-Each having their own values that change over time and between projects.
+> Additionally, it allows users to reference documentation tied to a specific Git hash.
+This is useful in cases where the latest version is broken and a previous one needs to remain accessible, when users want to verify behavior for a particular commit (such as a nightly build), or when diagnosing issues with the documentation platform itself.

 For tagged builds:

-   * Build the docs
+   1. Build the docs
-   * Deploy to **/{group}/tags/{tag}/**
+   2. Deploy to **/{group}/tags/{tag}/**

 Here is an example of deployments for the **packages** group showing, **githash1** and **githash2** on **develop** and then **githash3** on **pull/1234**: